lucabarbaglia/FiGASR/README.md

 # Lexicon-based Sentiment Analysis for Economic and Financial Applications

-The `SentiBigNomicsR` package allows R users to leverage on cutting-hedge NLP techniques to easily run sentiment analysis on economic news content: this package is a wrapper of the [`SentiBigNomics`](https://github.com/sergioconsoli/SentiBigNomics) python package.
+The `FiGASR` package allows R users to leverage on cutting-hedge NLP techniques to easily run sentiment analysis on economic news content: this package is a wrapper of the [`SentiBigNomics`](https://github.com/sergioconsoli/SentiBigNomics) python package.
 Given a list of texts as input and a list of tokens of interest (ToI), the algorithm analyses the texts and compute the